 Do Step 3 again but without a treat this time.
 It is ok to praise and pet your dog for good work but do so without a treat in hand.

 Shape your hand in a specific manner (a gun shape or circle) and move your hand from your dog’s nose diagonally over their shoulder.
 Rather than following a treat, your dog should now follow your hand with the same results.

 When your dog is on its back, add a noticeable and repeatable verbal cue to show your pleasure.
-Praise and reward your dog.
+A verbal praise could also be a way to praise and reward your dog.

 Is it hard to teach a dog to play dead?

 Learning how to teach your dog to play dead is not as difficult as it probably seems.
 In fact, once you teach them to lie down, a command that most dog owners want to teach their dog, the rest of it is easy.
 Simply using a treat to get your dog to roll onto their side and then teaching them to wait just long enough to sell the idea that they are playing dead.
 The good thing about this trick is that it is not really difficult to teach or learn, but it is really impressive to people when they see it.

 What is the hardest trick to teach your dog?